PCMH Statewide Learning Session - January 22, 2025 - JHF

 Robert Ferguson, MPH, Chief Policy Officer, Pittsburgh Regional Health Initiative

-Lisa Boyd, Program Specialist, Pittsburgh Regional Health Initiative
+Lisa Boyd, Program Specialist, Pittsburgh Regional Health Initiative; Laura Line, MS, Health Federation of Philadelphia

 As a Jointly Accredited Organization, University of Pittsburgh is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 University of Pittsburgh maintains responsibility for this course.
 Social workers completing this course receive 1.5 continuing education credits.